How to write API documentation that developers actually trust

 - Product releases include a checklist: does this feature need new docs?

-- Changelogs link directly to updated documentation.
+- Changelogs link directly to updated documentation

-- Create a triage rhythm where unanswered support questions get converted into new doc tasks.
+- Create a triage rhythm where unanswered support questions get converted into new doc tasks

-6. Keep documentation alive
+7. Keep API documentation alive

 Sustainability checklist:

-- Set quarterly reviews for top-visited pages
+- Schedule regular reviews for high-traffic and high-impact pages

-What poor documentation is costing you
+What poor API documentation is costing you

 William captured this succinctly:

-“You're losing money when users aren’t being upsold through your documentation.
+You're losing money when users aren't being upsold through your documentation.
 Sometimes up to two times the revenue, especially when your product has multiple add-ons.
-Your docs might be the reason they’re not finding those features.
-Instead, you’re spending on account executives to educate users and push upgrades when your documentation should already be doing some of that work.”
+Your docs might be the reason they're not finding those features.
+Instead, you're spending on account executives to educate users and push upgrades when your documentation should already be doing some of that work.

 Sometimes the signs are already there.